Temi-Tade/DOMSculpt/README.md

 - `attributes` - An object.
 Sets the attributes of the HTML elements. e.g `{cls: "heading1", text: "Hello World."}`. `cls` in DOMSculpt resolves to `class` in HTML. `text` refers to the text within the opening and closing tags of the element.
 The `attributes` parameter can be left as `{}` if the element has no attributes.
 - `...children` - any other parameter after the `attributes` object refers to the children of the Sculpt which are basically nested HTML Elements.
 Interestingly, they are also created using `Sculpt.create()` and using its associated parameters.

-The `Sculpt.mount(tagVariable, target)` appends the Sculpt to the DOM tree which renders it.
-It takes two parameters. `tagVariable` (created earlier) and `target` (string) - the `id` of the element you are appending the Sculpt to in the DOM tree, by default, it is `"root"`.
+The `Sculpt.mount(ElementVariable, target)` appends the Sculpt to the DOM tree which renders it.
+It takes two parameters. `ElementVariable` (created earlier) and `target` (a string) - the `id` of the element you are appending the Sculpt to in the DOM tree, by default, it is `"root"`.

 ## Example Cases
 Let us create a simple Hello World application using DOMSculpt.